pietervdvn/ALGT/src/Assets/Manual/1Overview.md

 The tool is kept as general as possible, so any language can be modelled.

 [^AGT-Name]: Note the similarity of _ALGT_ and _AGT_ .
-The tool started its life as _AGT_, based on the paper _Abstracting Gradual Typing_.
-When it became more general, another name and acronym was used.
-TODO reference to paper!
+The tool started its life as _AGT_, based on the paper [_Abstracting Gradual Typing_](https://pleiad.cl/papers/2016/garciaAl-popl2016.pdf).
+When it became more general, another name and acronym was chosen.